kphillpotts/CloudStudio/README.md

 ```
 powershell -ExecutionPolicy bypass -file %USERPROFILE%/Desktop/CloudStudioInstallScript.ps1
 ```

 The installation can take up to 20 minutes.

 When done, reboot the VM.

-## Deatils about deployed Resources
+## Details about deployed Resources

 Here's an overview of the deployed topology: